 In recent weeks we have been asked what services we provide.
-We are able to offer 60 days covid extension and assistance with Non Immigrant O based on marriage, child support, retirement or volunteer.
+We are able to offer 60 days covid extension and assistance with Non Immigrant O based on marriage, child support or retirement.

-- It is expected that land border will not open before 31st December 2021, at the earliest, may be only in 2022.
+- It is expected that land border might open after 31st December 2021, at the earliest.

 PAST RULES, we have to wait and see if, when and under which condition the border will open again.